 We have observed a volatile start to the year reflecting disruption to international trade regimes and growth concerns.
 Valuations remain expensive relative to history in many regions, and elevated market concentration and the preponderance of passive investment continue to contribute to heightened sensitivity of equity markets.
 We remain concerned about the long-term return expectations for equities given these high starting valuations and the dominance of US equities in global benchmarks.
 The past decade of US exceptionalism - culminating in the extraordinary run of the Magnificent 7 tech stocks - has created very strong global equity returns.
 The stellar gains in US equities and their leading tech firms, represents a bring forward of investment returns, rather than a new steady state of ongoing out-performance.
-We continue to carefully manage the Fund's exposure to global equity beta and retain the allocation to value and deep value global equities, UK equities (which continue to offer high free cashflow yield with some potential for valuation re-rating) alongside allocation to Australian value and strategic capital strategies.
+We continue to carefully manage the Fund's exposure to global equity beta, retaining exposure to the Trillium Global Sustainable Opportunities Fund alongside deep value global equities, UK equities (which continue to offer solid dividend income and buybacks as well as potential for some valuation re-rating) alongside allocation to the Perpetual ESG Australian Share and strategic capital strategies.